MaySur/Spring2023/CSC 417-01/indepdent_study/javascript/README.md

 console.log("I'm "+myName)

 ```
-* var keyword if a assignment variable
+* var keyword is a assignment variable
 * naming convention is camel case: myName
 * var names cannot start with numbers, protected keywords like function, no spaces in the name